nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > This time  Alice waited patiently until it        chose to speak again .
 In a   minute or
 # I/D  NSg/V NPr   V/J    R         C/P   NPrSg/ISg NSg/V P  NSg/V P     .
-P  D/P NSg/J  NPrSg/C
+P  D/P J      NPrSg/C
 > two the Caterpillar took the hookah out         of its   mouth and yawned once  or      twice ,
 # NSg D   NSg         V    D   NSg    NSg/V/J/R/P P  ISg/D NSg   V/C V/J    NSg/C NPrSg/C W?    .
 > and shook   itself .
 Then    it        got down      off       the mushroom , and crawled away in the